Mzwanele Manyi: Norwegian complaint: June 2010

-In March 2010, a meeting was held in Pretoria between Manyi, then Director-General of Labour, and Norwegian diplomats, including Ambassador Tor Christian Hildan, to discuss Norway's involvement in South African job-creation initiatives.
+In March 2010, Manyi met in Pretoria with Norwegian diplomats, including Ambassador Tor Christian Hildan, to discuss Norway's involvement in South African job-creation initiatives.
 According to reports, the discussion became tense when BEE policies were raised.

 The Norwegian ambassador subsequently lodged a complaint with the South African government, first approaching Minister Mdladlana and later escalating the matter to Minister of International Relations and Cooperation Maite Nkoana-Mashabane after receiving no initial response.
-According to the Mail & Guardian the complaint expressed concern about Manyi's conduct and his perceived "political clout" (Mail & Guardian, 2011).
+According to the Mail & Guardian the complaint expressed concern about Manyi's conduct and his perceived "political clout".

-Manyi stated that the discussion on BEE arose naturally in the meeting and that he offered to provide a presentation to clarify the policy's objectives, asserting that his intention was to offer insights rather than promote private business interests.
+Manyi stated that the discussion on BEE arose naturally in the meeting and that he offered to provide a presentation to clarify the policy's objectives.
 However, unconfirmed reports alleged that he had sought to steer Norwegian involvement towards partnerships with black South African businessmen rather than the government, raising concerns about a conflict of interest given his role as BMF president.
-The Democratic Alliance (DA) cited this as evidence of such a conflict (Mail & Guardian, 2011a).
+The Democratic Alliance (DA) cited this as evidence of such a conflict.

 In 2011, after Manyi had left the Department of Labour, Public Protector Thuli Madonsela released a report titled To be or not to be in conflict, which concluded that he had failed to disclose and manage a conflict of interest between his government role and his BMF presidency.
-The report stated that he had offered the Norwegian delegation paid BMF training on BEE, which could be seen as an inappropriate use of his government position to benefit a private organisation (Public Protector, 2011).
-Manyi maintained that the offer was pro bono and that the ambassador had misunderstood his intentions (Mail & Guardian, 2011b).
+The report stated that he had offered the Norwegian delegation paid BMF training on BEE, which could be seen as an inappropriate use of his government position to benefit a private organisation.
+Manyi maintained that the offer was pro bono and that the ambassador had misunderstood his intentions.

 Suspension: June 2010

 In June 2010, the Ministry of Labour placed Manyi on precautionary suspension without providing specific reasons, prompting speculation in the media.
-Some reports linked the suspension to the Norwegian diplomatic incident (Smith, 2010).
-During the same period, The Sunday Times published allegations of "massive fraud and corruption" within the Department of Labour, which Minister Mdladlana denied, stating the suspension was unrelated (Jones, 2010).
+Some reports linked the suspension to the Norwegian diplomatic incident.
+During the same period, The Sunday Times published allegations from multinational accounting company KPMG of "massive fraud and corruption" within the Department of Labour, which Minister Mdladlana denied, stating the suspension was unrelated.

 Manyi did not return to his position as Director-General and was not subjected to formal disciplinary proceedings.
-In February 2011, he was transferred to the role of chief executive officer at the Government Communication and Information System (GCIS), a move seen by some as a strategic resolution to tensions surrounding his suspension (Brown, 2011).
-He later said that he had remained a salaried employee during his suspension.
-Nkosinathi Nhleko succeeded him as Director-General (White, 2011).
+In February 2011, he was transferred to the role of chief executive officer at the Government Communication and Information System (GCIS).
+The Mail & Guardian speculated that, "Manyi seems to have fought his suspension and successfully negotiated being moved to an equally powerful position as top government spokesperson."
+Manyi later said that he had remained a salaried employee during his suspension.
+Nkosinathi Nhleko succeeded him as Director-General.